aregsar/aregsarblog/blog/2021/redis-configure-laravel-session/index.md

     'store' => env('SESSION_STORE', 'session'),
 ```

-Now we are telling the framework to ovrride the `session` cache store with the session connection setting in the session.php file.
+Now we are telling the framework to override the `session` cache store with the session connection setting in the session.php file.

 ## The session lifetime